Margaret Sullavan

 Margaret Brooke Sullavan (May 16, 1909 – January 1, 1960) was an American stage and film actress.

-Sullavan began her career onstage in 1929 with the University Players.
-In 1933, she caught the attention of film director John M. Stahl and had her debut on the screen that same year in Only Yesterday.
+She began her career onstage in 1929 with the University Players on Cape Cod, Massachusetts.
+In 1933, she caught the attention of film director John M. Stahl and made her screen debut that same year in Only Yesterday.
 She continued to be successful on stage and film, best known for The Shop Around the Corner.

-Sullavan preferred working on the stage and only made 16 films, four of which were opposite close friend James Stewart in a popular partnership that included The Mortal Storm and The Shop Around the Corner.
+Sullavan preferred working on the stage and made only 16 films, four of which were opposite close friend James Stewart in a popular partnership that included The Mortal Storm and The Shop Around the Corner.
 Stewart and Sullavan were also close friends of Henry Fonda, to whom Sullavan was married from 1931 to 1933.
 She was nominated for an Academy Award for Best Actress for her performance in Three Comrades (1938).
-She retired from the screen in the early 1940s to devote herself to her children and stage work.
+In the early 1940s, she retired from the screen to devote herself to her children and stage work.
 She returned to the screen in 1950 to make her last film, No Sad Songs for Me, in which she played a woman dying of cancer.
 For the rest of her career, she appeared only on the stage.
 Popular stage portrayals included Terry Randall in Stage Door, Sally Middleton in The Voice of the Turtle and Sabrina Fairchild in Sabrina Fair.

-Sullavan, who experienced deafness and depression during the 1950s, died on January 1, 1960, at the age of 50.
-The death was ruled an accidental overdose of barbiturates.

 Early life

-Sullavan was born in 1909 Norfolk, Virginia, the daughter of a wealthy stockbroker, Cornelius Sullavan, and his wife, Garland Councill Sullavan.
-She had a younger brother, Cornelius, and a half-sister, Louise Gregory.
+Sullavan was born May 16, 1909, in Norfolk, Virginia, the daughter of a wealthy stockbroker, Cornelius Sullavan, and his wife, Garland Councill Sullavan.
+She had a younger brother, Cornelius, and a half-sister, Louise "Weedie" Gregory.
 The first years of her childhood were spent isolated from other children.
 She suffered from a painful muscular weakness in the legs that prevented her from walking, so that she was unable to socialize with other children until the age of six.
-After her recovery she emerged as an adventurous and tomboyish child who preferred playing with the children from the poorer neighborhood, much to the disapproval of her class-conscious parents.
-Her first dance performances were at Sunday School at St. Andrew's Episcopal Church.
+After her recovery she emerged as an adventurous and tomboyish child who preferred playing with children from a poorer neighborhood, much to the disapproval of her class-conscious parents.
+Her first dance performances were at Sunday school at St. Andrew's Episcopal Church.

-She attended boarding school at Chatham Episcopal Institute (now Chatham Hall), where she was president of the student body and delivered the salutatory oration in 1927.
-She moved to Boston and lived with her half-sister, Weedie, while she studied dance at the Boston Denishawn studio and (against her parents' wishes) drama at the Copley Theatre.
+She attended boarding school at Chatham Episcopal Institute (now Chatham Hall), in Chatham, Virginia, where she was president of the student body and delivered the salutatory oration in 1927.
+Sullavan moved to Boston and lived with her half-sister, Weedie, while she studied dance at the Boston Denishawn studio and (against her parents' wishes) drama at the Copley Theatre.
 When her parents cut her allowance to a minimum, Sullavan defiantly paid her way by working as a clerk in the Harvard Cooperative Bookstore (The Coop), located in Harvard Square, Cambridge.